derekdjia/AI_Generated_Recipes/README.md

 #### 1.2 Condensed Data File

-Due to the limitations in time and computational cost of scraping websites, let's use a cleaned dataset.
+Due to time and computational constraints, let's use a cleaned dataset.
 [6] This dataset was procured prior to 2017, totalling 18417 observations.
 It is saved as a json file and reuploaded in the /data directory.

 ## 2. Preprocessing